tiepdotme/lisacharlotterost.github.io/_posts/2016-05-17-one-chart-code.md

 <br><br>
 **D3.js**
-[D3.js](https://d3js.org) is without current alternative options when it comes to creating highly customized, interactive data visualisations for the web.
+[D3.js](https://d3js.org) is without current alternative options when it comes to creating highly customized, interactive data visualizations for the web.
 But using D3.js for a simple bubble chart is using an orchestra to just play one tone, one instrument at a time.
 Sure, you used the whole orchestra.
 But you could have played [Beethoven](https://www.youtube.com/watch?v=p5favl2Qtx0&src_vid=3SZ9QzGg95g&feature=iv&annotation_id=annotation_373828).

 D3.js is a Javascript library with so few defaults that you need to define everything yourself.
 The disadvantage?
 Lengthy code.
 The advantage?
 It forces you to think about every single one of your settings.
 One example: Because in D3 I need to define all ranges and domains of scales myself, I was forced to think about the sizes of the bubbles - of all the languages in this blog post, only Processing wanted me to do the same.